siduction/sidu-manual/data/en/0700-sys-admin_en.md

 + [Local APT mirror](0706-sys-admin-apt-localmirr_en.md#local-apt-mirror), apt-cacher, the proxy server for Debian packages, and how to install server as well as client configuration.

++ [Nala for package management](0707-sys-admin-nala_en.md), A front-end that optimizes and accelerates APT for the user.

-+ [Installing new kernels](0707-sys-admin-kern-upg_en.md#kernel-upgrade), upgrading the kernel  without a system upgrade, and removing 3rd party modules as well as old kernels.
++ [Installing new kernels](0708-sys-admin-kern-upg_en.md#kernel-upgrade), upgrading the kernel  without a system upgrade, and removing 3rd party modules as well as old kernels.

 + [systemd - the system and services manager](0710-systemd-start_en.md#systemd---the-system-and-services-manager), the concept of systemd, unit types, systemd in the file system, and handling services.